Former Wolves, Lynx broadcaster John Focke fired by Hornets for use of racial slur

 Ex-Gopher forward transfers to UMass

-Garrett Wait, a Gophers forward from Edina who entered the NCAA transfer portal in June, has joined the Massachusetts hockey team, Minutemen coach Greg Carvel announced.
+Garrett Wait, a Gophers forward from Edina who entered the NCAA transfer portal in June, has joined the Massachusetts hockey team.

 Wait, who will be a junior at UMass, had three goals and seven assists in 40 games for the Gophers.